AndriaNjoku/ComposeShoppingApp/README.md

 After installation, you can run the app on an emulator or a real device connected to your system.
 This application is designed to provide a seamless online shopping experience with a user-friendly interface.

-## Testing

-[Provide instructions on how to run your tests here]

-## Contributing

-Contributions are welcome.
-Please open an issue first to discuss what you would like to change.
-Please ensure to follow the code style used throughout the project.

-## License

-[Specify your license here]